tun66280/Ps-tool/README.md

 # Sectin 2.1.7:  set_Proc_Metadata function

 int set_Proc_Metadata(char *Pid, options *optionStructure,  ProcessMetadata *Proc, int recursion) is a function used to intialize a record for a ProcessMetadata structure type.
 It checks the value of the flags in an options record and intializes the fields of a given ProcessMetadata record accordingly.
 The first parameter char *Pid is used to specify the PID of a proccess.
 The second parameter options *optionStructure takes a pointer to an options structure and its role is to check the condition of whether the specfied options records flags have been set in order to properly intialize a Process Metadata record.
 The third parameter ProcessMetadata *Proc takes a pointer to a ProcessMetadaata Structure and is used to initialize the fields of a a ProcessMetadata record based on whether an options record flag has been set.
 The fourth parameter int recursion takes an integer.
 Its function is to act as a flag as to whether or not the -p option has been selected or not.
 If it hasn't then we will use this flag variable as a condition as to manually initialize the Pid field in a ProcessMetadata record for each process we are displaying(since we arent only displaying one process now).
-This function is used in the DisplayProc function which is the highest level of abstraction function in the MYps.c file.
+This function is used in the DisplayProc function which is the highest level of abstraction function in the MYps.c file.This function returns an integer.

 # Sectin 2.1.8:  DisplayProcInfo function

 the void DisplayProcInfo(ProcessMetadata *Process, options *Myoptions) function is a function that displays the information about a process based on the specified options.
 The first parameter ProcessMetadata *Process, takes a pointer to ProcessMetadata structure and the second argumetn takes a pointer to an options structure.
-Together theres parameters are used to display the information of a ProcessMetadata record based on the values of the flags in an options record.This function is used in the DisplayProc function which is the highest level of abstraction function in the MYps.c file.
+Together theres parameters are used to display the information of a ProcessMetadata record based on the values of the flags in an options record.This function is used in the DisplayProc function which is the highest level of abstraction function in the MYps.c file.This function returns void

 # Sectin 2.1.9:  DisplayProc function

 The void dipslayProc(char *Pid, options *optionStructure,  ProcessMetadata *Proc, int recursion) is a high level abstraction function.
 It "is" the ps tool. it checks if "recursion is off" and sets and displays the information of one process, or if recursion is "turned on" it sets then displays the information of all proccesses by iterating through the proc filesystem, and retrieving the name of each [PID] through the help of the scandir function.
-Its parameters are the Sum total of the set_Proc_Metadata functions parameters, and the DisplayProcInfo functions parameters[see set_Proc_Metadata and DisplayProc functions descriptions above].
+Its parameters are the Sum total of the set_Proc_Metadata functions parameters, and the DisplayProcInfo functions parameters[see set_Proc_Metadata and DisplayProc functions descriptions above].This function returns void.

 # Sectin 2.1.9.8:  uid_t uidcmp function